sktime/sktime/GOVERNANCE.rst

    For pull requests, the period resets at every new change made to the PR.
    It starts only when all GitHub checks pass.
--  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled for decision, at the top of the next regular core developer meeting's agenda in which less than seven PR are already on the agenda.
-If no regular core developer meeting is scheduled within the two calendar weeks after the period elapses, the core developers must schedule one within those two weeks.
+-  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of the next regular (bi-monthly) core developer meeting's agenda.
--  Decision, in the core developer meeting, is by 2/3 majority of core developers in the meeting, possibly including the proposer.
-   Decision is between approval or rejection.
-Approval can be subjected to minor corrections, which requires an additional, simple majority consensus decision of core developers in the meeting.

-Approval or rejection as above count as "consensus".
+   In that meeting, a core developer is assigned to review, and approve or reject within 5 days of the meeting, excluding week-ends.

-Lack of such consensus can arise under two conditions:
-- at least one approval and at least one rejection on GitHub
+Lack of a lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection on GitHub.
-- no 2/3 majority for either approval or rejection in the core developer meeting

 When no consensus can be found, the decision is escaled to :ref:`stage-2`.